Miramax: Other companies and post-Disney ownership era (2010–2019)

-ViacomCBS/Paramount Global era (2019–present)
+Paramount era (2019–present)

-On December 20, 2019, ViacomCBS (now known as Paramount Global) announced it would acquire a 49% stake in Miramax for at least $375 million, with Paramount Pictures gaining exclusive worldwide distribution rights to its library.
+On December 20, 2019, ViacomCBS (now known as Paramount Skydance Corporation) announced it would acquire a 49% stake in Miramax for at least $375 million, with Paramount Pictures gaining exclusive worldwide distribution rights to its film and television library.
 Paramount Pictures and Miramax will also co-produce new content based on titles from the library.
 The deal officially closed on April 3, 2020.

 On June 24, 2020, Miramax and ViacomCBS announced their first co-production, The Turkish Detective, a television series based on the Cetin Ikmen novels by Barbara Nadel.

-Criticism

-The company was criticized for delaying or withholding release of Asian films to which it acquires the U.S. distribution rights while trying to bar retailers from legally exporting authentic DVDs of the films.

-In a 2005 interview, Japanese director Hayao Miyazaki related that Harvey Weinstein aggressively sought a large number of edits to Miyazaki's anime film Princess Mononoke for the film's U.S. release.
-Miyazaki stated that his producer sent Weinstein a samurai sword with the message "No cuts" attached to the blade.
-According to Miyazaki, the film was released without the edits Weinstein wanted.
-Weinstein has always insisted that such editing is done in the interest of creating the most financially viable film.
-"I'm not cutting for fun," Weinstein said in an interview.
-"I'm cutting for the shit to work.
-All my life I served one master — the film.
-I love movies."
+On October 2, 2023, it was announced that CEO Bill Block would be leaving the company that week following the end of his contract with them, starting his own production company, BlockFilm, later that month.
+In January 2024, Jonathan Glickman was reported to be in talks to join Miramax as CEO, with his company Panoramic Media expected to be acquired by Miramax if talks were successful.
+On April 2, 2024, Glickman was officially named Miramax's new CEO effective immediately.
+As part of the deal, Miramax also acquired certain film and television projects from Glickman's company Panoramic Media.

 Divisions

 Miramax Family & Animation

-Miramax Family & Miramax Animation (also known as Miramax Family Films) are the family divisions of Miramax Films; originally founded as one singular company in 1991.
-The company would shut down in 2006.
-On March 18, 2019, Miramax revived its family and animation division, with both being founded as separate divisions within the company.
+Miramax Family Films was the family division of Miramax Films, founded on September 2, 1993.
+After the Weinstein brothers left Miramax on September 30, 2005, the label was quietly discontinued in June 2006.
+After The Weinstein Company was completely shut down along with its website on July 16, 2018, Miramax revived its family and animation divisions, with both being founded as separate divisions within the company on March 18, 2019.

 Michael Lachance, who had previously developed projects at DreamWorks Animation and Sony Pictures Animation, was named the division's executive vice president.